ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

     to determine where the monitoring algorithm would first reach a distinguished log entry.
 This may either be the log entry in the user's monitoring map, or some other log entry from the list computed in step 2 of
-    {{m-algorithm}}.
+    {{contact-algorithm}}.
-  - Where necessary for the algorithm in {{m-algorithm}}, a binary ladder ({{monitor-binary-ladder}}) targeting the version in the user's monitoring map.
+  - Where necessary for the algorithm in {{contact-algorithm}}, a `PrefixProof` corresponding to a binary ladder.

-- If the user owns the label:
+Users verify the proof as described in {{contact-algorithm}}.

+### Owner Initialization

+For a label owner to initialize their state to begin monitoring a label, the following is provided:

+- The timestamp of each log entry that is on the direct path of the user's requested starting position and to its left.
+- For each log entry in the list computed in step 1 of the first algorithm in
+  {{owner-algorithm}}, a `PrefixProof` corresponding to a binary ladder.

+Users verify the proof as described in the first algorithm of
+{{owner-algorithm}}.

+### Owner Monitoring

+For a label owner to perform regular monitoring, the following is provided:

-  - The timestamps needed by the algorithm in {{reasonable-monitoring-window}}
+- The timestamp for each log entry inspected by the second algorithm in
-    to conduct a depth-first search for each subsequent distinguished log entry.
+  {{owner-algorithm}}.
-  - For each distinguished log entry, a binary ladder ({{search-binary-ladder}}) targeting the greatest version of the label that the log entry contains.
+- For each log entry that reaches step 5 in the second algorithm in
+  {{owner-algorithm}}, a `PrefixProof` corresponding to a binary ladder.

+Users verify the proof as described in the second algorithm of
+{{owner-algorithm}}.

+### Updating a Label

+TODO

 # User Operations